 Important note!
 Registering a domain name does not mean that you own it forever.
 Once the initial time you paid for has passed, you’ll need to renew it in order to continue owning it.
 If you don’t do this, you’ll no longer own the domain and it will be available for anyone else to register.
 Oh and, your email will stop working too.

-2. Sign Up for an Email Hosting Service
+2. How to Sign Up for an Email Hosting Service

 Chances are that your domain provider will also offer email hosting services, but you do have the option to connect your domain elsewhere.
 Make sure that whoever you choose offers fair pricing, strong security and plenty of storage.
 Your email host will handle the backend for your email address, meaning that it will communicate with the rest of the Internet to send and receive your emails, as well as store your incoming emails and files.